vanderlee/colorpicker/README.md

 colorpicker if not inline.
 Specify multiple events by seperating with space.
 Optionally 'focus', 'click', 'alt', 'button' and/or 'both'
-*	'focus'		When the element comes into focus (either tab or click)
+*	``focus``	When the element comes into focus (either tab or click)
-*	'click'		When the element is clicked (for non-inputs)
+*	``click``	When the element is clicked (for non-inputs)
-*	'alt'		When clicking on an element specified with as altField
+*	``alt``		When clicking on an element specified with as altField
-*	'button'	When clicking on the button created if this event is specified.
+*	``button``	When clicking on the button created if this event is specified.
-*	'both'		selects all possible triggers
+*	``both``	selects all possible triggers

 ###	showOptions ({})
 Same as jQueryUI DatePicker.

 ###	swatches (null)
 'null' to show swatches of HTML colors or provide your own object with colornames and {r:1, g:1, b:1} array.
 For example { 'red': {r:1, g:0, b:0}, 'blue': {r:0, g:0, b:1} }
 Alternatively, load a predefined set of swatches and specify the name.
 For example, for the pantone set, specify 'pantone'.

 ###	swatchesWidth (84)
 Width of the swatches display in pixels.